 - You’re more likely to find something fulfilling and purposeful by challenging yourself

 - You’re less judgmental

 What can you do (big or small) to step out of your comfort zone?
-What autopilot routine or habit can you break to create a growth experience for yourself?
+What autopilot routine or habit can you break to develop a growth mindset and create a growth experience for yourself?